 It’s the same principle, but with a positive spin: the more invested in your product a customer becomes, the more value they perceive, and the less likely they are to bail.

 The moment when users perceive the most value is called the “aha!” moment.
-Once someone experience it, they’re much more likely to stay with your app.
+Once someone experiences it, they’re much more likely to stay with your app.

 But digital products don’t always do a good job of making onboarding experiences intuitive, or emphasizing why each interaction is important to users.